 This is Spartina grass, and it forms an intricate web of spaces that trap sediment and provide homes and shelters for other living things.

 The geological history of the Lowcountry has made it so that we have no naturally occurring rocks.
 Loose sediment comes in off of the ocean or down from the mountains, and it is the job of Spartina to hold on to it and, in turn, build new land and prevent existing land from washing out to sea.

 The scenery of the salt marsh is always changing.
 At high tide, the tops of the grass and the water are all you see.
-At low tide, another universe of oysters, crabs, mud, Spartina roots and fishing birds comes to life.
+At low tide, oysters, crabs, mud, Spartina roots and fishing birds come to life.
 Get up close and experience it for yourself on a boat, kayak or paddleboard tour!

-For more than 30 years, Outside Hilton Head has provided personalized adventures for all ages, from kayak, fishing, nature and dolphin tours to kids’ camps, history excursions, family outings and stand-up paddle boarding.
-(843) 686-6996 or outsidehiltonhead.com.
+Outside Hilton Head provides personalized adventures for all ages, from kayak, fishing, nature and dolphin tours to kids’ camps, history excursions, family outings and stand-up paddle boarding.
+843-686-6996 or www.outsidehiltonhead.com.